11. 10,000 Meters

 Patrick Makau, Kenya, 2:03.38.
 With the now former record-holder Haile Gebrselassie running with him much of the way, Makau was remarkably consistent.
-Running in the Berlin Marathon on Sept.
+Competing in the Berlin Marathon on Sept.
 25, 2011, Makau ran 61 minutes 44 seconds for the first half of the race, and just 10 seconds slower in the second half.
-He pulled away from Gebrselassie around the 26-kilometer mark and ditched the pacesetters about six kilometers later.
+He pulled away from Gebrselassie around the 26-kilometer mark and ditched the pacesetters about 6 kilometers later.
 Makau maintained his fast, steady pace despite running alone for about the last 10 kilometers.

 18. 4 x 100-Meter Relay

 Jamaica (Nesta Carter, Michael Frater, Yohan Blake, Usain Bolt), 36.84.
 Jamaica won the 2012 Olympic gold medal and topped its previous world record of 37.04, set at the 2011 World Championship.
 Using the same four runners who established the previous mark, the Jamaicans edged a strong United States team on August 11, 2012.
 The U.S. was slightly ahead for two legs before Yohan Blake edged in front of American Tyson at the end of the third leg.
 Usain Bolt then completed the victory, running on his third world record-breaking relay squad.

 19. 4 x 200-Meter Relay